 The phone number is 1300 362 072 (Calls from mobile phones at mobile phone rates) or from outside Australia +61 2 6276 0111.
-Email: ombudsman@ombudsman.gov.auWeb: http://www.ombudsman.gov.au/about/overseas-students
+Email: ombudsman@ombudsman.gov.au/about/overseas-students

 If you access the Grievance Policy/Complaints and Appeals, you will need to continue coming to class unless York English College specifies otherwise.
 York English College will maintain your enrolment until an outcome has been determined.